-If you find one foot is wider than the other, get that size, and force the habit of leaning on the smaller foot when standing still.
+If you find one foot is wider than the other, get that size and force the habit of leaning on the smaller foot when standing still.

 If you plan to wear your boots with a thick insole and medium/thick socks, buy one size bigger.

-For those with wide feet, you will have to follow your general style of fitting into normal shoes.
+For those with wide feet, you should follow your general style of fitting into normal shoes.
 For reference, a size 10.5 EE wide foot fits best in a size 12 shoe with an arch based insert.
 Flat feet or not, it is important to have an insert with a raised arch.
 The knuckles of your foot widen under your own weight.
 Displacing weight off that part of your foot will make it more comfortable.

 The break-in period may be a little uncomfortable at first for wide feet, but the sides should stretch in time.
 If they do not improve after a month, reach out to us for a possible exchange.

-Shoe sizing over the Internet can be a little more finicky than clothing.
+Shoe sizing over the internet can be a little more finicky than clothing.

-If you are unhappy with your boot's size, and would like to exchange for a different size, ship it back to us, and we will pay for shipping the 1st replacement.
+If you are unhappy with your boot's size and would like to exchange for a different size, ship it back to us, and we will pay for shipping the 1st replacement.

 These boots come in three conditions.